 The second recipe is an Antioxidant Fruit Salad and is also quick and easy.

-It has an abundance of antioxidants, vitamins C and A and also the healthy B-complex vitamins, potassium, and other nutrients.
+It contains an abundance of antioxidants, vitamins C and A, healthy B-complex vitamins, potassium, and other nutrients.

 Chill fruit in refrigerator a few hours before preparing.